 On our last day we visited the old whaling station of Whaler’s Bay and walked up 250m to a peak offering great views over the caldera.
 In the afternoon we stopped at Hannah’s Point on Livingstone Island where we saw the Southern Giant Petrel.

 This is not the sort of cruise you take if you want to lie on a beach (although you can do a polar plunge).
 But the wildlife is spectacular as is the scenary.
 Well worth the effort.

-Based on an interview with Joyce Sinclair and notes she made while travelling
+This article is based on an interview with Joyce Sinclair and notes she made while travelling